Key Takeaways

 Soil consolidation is one of the clearest examples of why geotechnical engineering is about time as much as strength.
 A soil profile may support the load in an ultimate sense and still create serious performance problems if it continues compressing after the project is supposed to be finished and stable.

-The strongest consolidation assessments start with a realistic subsurface model, use representative laboratory and field data, and then connect settlement magnitude to schedule, tolerances, and instrumentation.
+The strongest consolidation assessments start with a realistic subsurface model, representative laboratory and field data, and a clear link between settlement magnitude, settlement rate, project schedule, and allowable movement.
 In many projects, the best engineering decision is not just a better equation.
-It is a better construction sequence, better monitoring, or a different ground or foundation solution altogether.
+It is a better construction sequence, better monitoring plan, or different ground or foundation solution altogether.

 Where to go next